eikek/docspell/modules/microsite/docs/api.md

 [here](openapi/docspell-openapi.yml).

 The routes can be divided into protected and unprotected routes.
-The unprotected, or open routes are at `/open/*` wihle the protected routes are at `/sec/*`.
+The unprotected, or open routes are at `/open/*` while the protected routes are at `/sec/*`.
 Open routes don't require authenticated access and can be used by any user.
 The protected routes require an authenticated user.